15 Tips for an Awesome Trip to Disney World with Teens

 But it also means foregoing many of the benefits associated with staying on Disney property.
 Still, vacation rental properties may also offer provided shuttles, amazing swimming pools, restaurants, and onsite family activities.

 Trying to determine which accommodation option is best for your family?
-Read more about Disney World vacation homes vs. Disney hotels and decide for yourself!
+Read more about Orlando vacation homes vs. Disney hotels and decide for yourself!

 Mickey-themed bedroom at a Kissimmee vacation rental home